silviuilie/reload-log4j/README.md

 why to use
----
+===

 if you need to change Log4j level/priority using a simple UI, while the your webapp is running

-how to use
+use it as a Servlet
 ===

-1. as a Servlet
----

 in the deployment descriptor of your application the following context parameters must be used to configure the servlet :